-The Admissions Department seeks an Assistant Director of Admissions (Admissions Officer) to support the enrollment efforts of the AACSB accredited Johns Hopkins Carey Business School by serving as a recruiter for an assigned set of part-time and/or full-time programs.
+The Assistant Director supports the enrollment efforts of the AACSB accredited Johns Hopkins Carey Business School by serving as a recruiter for an assigned set of part-time and/or full-time programs.
 Carey offers a full-time MBA, part-time/online MBA, and numerous Master of Science and certificate programs.
 Recruitment activities include one-on-one correspondence with prospective students, conducting in-person and online information sessions, assisting with campus visit sessions, and guiding prospective students from inquiry through application.
 The position works as a part of the Admissions Office team and collaborates with Academic Programs, Student Affairs, and Career Development to ensure prospective students have the information they need at every stage of the admissions process.
 This position requires professionalism, strong communication skills, a team-oriented approach, and a solid understanding of prospect management in a fast-paced higher education consultative sales environment.
 Some evening and weekend work is required.
-The Assistant Director must be willing and able to travel domestically as well as internationally, if needed.
+The assistant director must be willing and able to travel domestically as well as internationally, if needed.
 Exact travel responsibility dependent on assigned programs and territory.

 Effectively communicate the value of graduate business education, the Johns Hopkins Carey Business School, and individual programs to a diverse population of prospective students based on students' individual backgrounds, interests, and needs.